HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.api.advanced-topics.remote-extensions.md

 ### Forwarding localhost

-While the [[vs.1.7.#opening-something-in-a-local-browser-or-application]], there may also be situations where you want to forward something without actually launching a new browser window or application.
+While the [opening-something-in-a-local-browser-or-application](#opening-something-in-a-local-browser-or-application), there may also be situations where you want to forward something without actually launching a new browser window or application.
 This is where the `vscode.env.asExternalUri` API comes in.

 > **Note:** Currently the forwarding mechanism in the Codespaces browser-based editor only supports **http and https requests**.
 However, you can interact with any TCP connection when connecting to a codespace from VS Code.